 Combines a 24K gold-plated barrel and charcoal-infused bristles to produce professional-looking blowouts.
 Heats up quickly.
 Ion tech smooths frizz for soft, sleek locks.
 Has a contoured handle and 3 heat settings.

-Somewhat loud and users need to be careful so they don't burn fingers on the barrel.
+Somewhat loud, and users need to be careful so they don't burn their fingers on the barrel.

 After going through an intensive research process to narrow down our short list of top products in this space, we tested Dyson Airwrap Complete Styler to be sure that it’s worthy of our recommendation.
 Guided by experts, we spend hours looking into the factors that matter and test to verify manufacturer claims.

 With a hot air brush, you can dry and style your hair at the same time.
 Forget having to fiddle with a blow dryer and a round brush.
 A hot air brush does the work of both, making the job of getting ready in the morning a lot simpler.